oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

     - _Important_:
       - **Note:** Patching an Oracle Home using the WIT `update` command results in a larger WebLogic Server image due to the immutable layering in container images.
+For small updates, such as a one-off patch, the increase in the image size may be negligible.
+However, for larger updates, the increase in size will be _significant_.
         Consider using `rebase` or `create` to reduce the size impact of applying patches.
       - The WIT `update` command is not suitable for updating an existing domain home in an existing Domain in Image image